anaximeno/shazamPy/README.md

 * sha384
 * sha512

-**This program is in tests currently, if you have suggestion or you want to contribute let me know!**
+**This program is in tests currently, if you have suggestion or you want to contribute let me know!** <br>
 **I also want to make this an open source program!**

 You can talk with me by sending an email to: anaximenobrito@gmail.com